It is a chronic pain condition. It is usually the result of or is accompanied by injury, illness, or infection.

 Sometimes anticonvulsant and anticonvulsant medications are used to treat neuropathic pain.
 Gabapentinoids are most often prescribed for neuropathic pain.

-It’s not clear why anti-seizure drugs work for this condition, but researchers believe the drugs interfere with pain signals and stop faulty transmissions.
+It is unclear why anti-seizure drugs work for this condition, but researchers believe the drugs interfere with pain signals and stop faulty transmissions.

 Your doctor may inject steroids, local anesthetics, or other pain relievers into the nerves that are believed to be responsible for the stubborn pain signals.
 These blocks are temporary, so they must be repeated to continue working.